 ERGM’s assume that the structure of a graph can be explained by a vector of network statistics gy relating to network configuration, and to model parameters θ associated with gy.
 The normalization term kθ ensures that probabilities sum to 1.
 Note that gy can be interpreted as covariates in a model that predicts edge occurrence, and that here, it represents network homophily, i.e., the degree to which nodes are connected based on similarity of their attributes.
 For the analysis, we constructed a bipartite incidence network, starting from an incidence matrix that included both complexity and control articles.
 We projected the network to visualize the connections among articles through the features used.
-The projected network was introduced as a response variable in an ERGM fitted using the package ‘ergm’ v.4.1.2 (144–146)(144–146), with the formula (in R notation):
+The projected network was introduced as a response variable in an ERGM fitted using the package ‘ergm’ v.4.1.2 (144–146), with the formula (in R notation):

-Network ~ edge + nodeMatch(“Group”) + nodeFactor(“Group”),
+Network ~ link + nodeMatch(“Group”) + nodeFactor(“Group”),

-where “Group” is a categorical variable discriminating complexity and control articles, nodeMatch tests network homophily in terms of article type and nodeFactor tests the overall probability of nodes forming an edge based on their article type.
+where “Group” is a categorical variable discriminating complexity and control articles, nodeMatch tests network homophily in terms of article type and nodeFactor tests the overall probability of nodes forming an link based on their article type.

 Network of co-citations